Illustration explaining how cortisol levels affect stress, energy, and metabolic balance in the body

 Stress is one of the most powerful—but often overlooked—drivers of cravings, overeating, and metabolic instability.
 This is driven by the dynamic interplay between:

-A major 2023 scientific review shows that chronic glucocorticoid excess (elevated cortisol) disrupts gut hormone dynamics, including GLP-1 signalling, contributing to appetite dysregulation and increased cravings.
+A major 2023 scientific review shows that chronic glucocorticoid excess (elevated cortisol) disrupts gut hormone dynamics, including GLP-1 signaling, contributing to appetite dysregulation and increased cravings.

 If you missed earlier articles in this GLP-1 Series, start here: